Florian-Wilhelm/Raspberry-Pi/README.md

 This repo contains experimental code, generic code examples and programs (I use (Micro)Python and C) for Raspberry Pi and Raspberry Pi Pico projects (beginner to advanced level).

-See folders for project descriptions or click on the links.
+See folders for short project descriptions or click on the links.

 ## Projects